-Tuesday Partly cloudy.
-Areas of frost and patchy fog in the east in the early morning.
-Light winds becoming E/NE 15 to 25 km/h in the morning then tending E/SE 15 to 20 km/h in the late evening.
+Wednesday Partly cloudy.
+Areas of fog this morning.
+Light winds becoming N/NE 15 to 20 km/h in the late evening.
 Daytime maximum temperatures around 13.

-Wednesday Partly cloudy.
-Areas of fog in the northwest in the early morning.
+Friday Becoming cloudy.
 Slight (20%) chance of a shower in the southeast, near zero chance elsewhere.
-Winds W 15 to 25 km/h becoming light in the early afternoon.
+Winds W 15 to 25 km/h becoming light during the afternoon.

 Riverina Weather Forecasts

 ||5||13||90%||1-5mm||Slight||NW 6||95||NW 11||82|